jackkutilek/PuzzleTree/readme.md

 # Helper Scripts

 PuzzleTree also has some helper scripts that are not nodes or script classes.
 They simply define some enums and helper methods which are useful when writing your scripts.
-PuzzleTree will configure the project to autoload these scripts as singletons, so they are ready to use in your game scripts.
+PuzzleTree will configure the project to auto-load these scripts as singletons, so they are ready to use in your game scripts.

 ## Directions

 Definition of grid directions, and some helpers for working with these directions, such as:

 - `Directions.UP`
-- `shift_cell(cell :Vector2, dir :Direction) -> Vector2`
+- `shift_cell(cell :Vector2i, dir :Direction) -> Vector2i`
 - `opposite(dir :Direction) -> Direction`
 - `rotate_cw(dir :Direction) -> Direction`
 - etc.